 CBD and THC are almost molecularly identical, for starters.
 That makes it to where some drug tests simply aren’t advanced enough to tell the difference between the two cannabinoids.
-You’ll see this most frequently with at-home drug tests but do be sure to mention this to your employer if this situation occurs to you.
+You’ll see this most frequently with at-home drug tests.
+Do be sure to mention this to your employer if this situation occurs to you, however.

 However, even if the test at your employment is advanced enough to tell the difference between CBD and THC, you could run into another issue.
-Legal hemp flower must contain 0.3% THC or less, but the flower can be a max of 0.3% THC.
+Legal hemp flower can contain a max of 0.3% THC.

 While that 0.3% is not enough to make you feel high or intoxicate you, it can build up in your system over time.
-After the course of a few weeks of consuming more CBD hemp flower than is recommended, you could have enough THC built up in your system to fail a drug test.
+After the course of a few weeks, if you consume more hemp than we recommend, you could have enough THC built up in your system to fail a drug test.

-The best recommendation is to simply be upfront and honest with your workplace about the CBD hemp flower you’re using.
+The best recommendation is to be upfront and honest with your workplace that you smoke hemp.
 CBD is legal across the nation and it’s becoming more accepted across more social circles every day.

-Now that smoking CBD hemp flower and utilizing it for other purposes is becoming popular again, we’re excited to see where this journey takes us, and how many people we can help along the way.
+Smokable CBD hemp flower will continue to rise in popularity.
+We’re excited to see where this journey takes us and how many people we can help along the way!SHOP CBD FLOWER